Imran Sahib

 Mohammad Imran Sahib bin Mohamed Ibrahim Sahib (born 12 October 1982) is a former Singapore international footballer.

 Club career

-Previously, he played for Sembawang Rangers, Woodlands Wellington, Home United & Young Lions.
+Previously, Imran played for Sembawang Rangers, Woodlands Wellington, Home United & Young Lions.

-His contract with Home United was not renewed for 2016 despite a good season in 2015.
-He joined Gymkhana FC (IWL Club) in 2016 for leisure.
+Imran contract with Home United was not renewed for the 2016 season despite his good season in 2015.

+Imran joined then joined Singapore Islandwide League club, Gymkhana in 2016 for leisure.

-In 2017, it was reported that he had since moved to Tampines Rovers.
+In 2017, it was reported that Imran had since moved to Tampines Rovers before retiring at the end of the season.

 International career

-Played 4 times for his country, he has not opened his account.
+Played 4 times for his country, Imran has not opened his account.
 Not selected since 2004.

+Controversial

+Imran was sentenced on 13 November 2020 to 18 weeks' jail and a fine of $1,000 for offences including molesting his Tinder date's friend.